2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

     shortenUrl: new DidCommShortenUrlModule({
       // Example: mobile agent acting only as long-url-provider
       roles: [ShortenUrlRole.LongUrlProvider],
+      // Optional: enforce a 2 hour maximum validity (set to 0 or omit to allow any value)
+      maximumRequestedValiditySeconds: 60 * 60 * 2,
     }),
   },
   // ... transports, storage, logger, etc.